Merical/follower-py/README.md

 # follower-py
-a follower algorithm programed by python
+a follower algorithm programmed by python

 This repositories is still under development.

 The platform is HandsFree stone v2.